inclement/inclem.net/content/101014-updateinstructions.rst

               pos: self.center
               size: self.width / 2., self.height / 2.

 This is shorter, simpler and clearer.
-We don't to manually set up the binding because kv automatically detects that we referred to properties of the parent widget and creates it automatically - something that isn't really possible in python.
+We don't need to manually set up the binding because kv automatically detects that we referred to properties of the parent widget and creates it automatically - something that isn't really possible in python.
 This is